 As an avid enthusiast of tinder and Bumble, I’ve been out on many first dates.
 Many second dates, third dates and so on.
 Gone are the days when you’d meet someone out at a bar.
 Now meeting someone involves a large amount of swiping to find the right one.
 Of course, along the way you have to go through plenty of wrong ones to get there.

 Dating in the digital age is hard.
 And varied.
 Repeated dates require different outfits.
-Different types of men demand different looks.
+Different types of people demand different looks.
 Careful thought goes into what one might wear to make the right first impression.
 And of course, different dates require different choices.
-A casual bar date differs from a gentle afternoon picnic, as does something fun & quirky like mini golf compared to active dates like sandboarding in Lancelin dunes (one of the best dates I’ve ever had!
-Absolutely magical day with a fantastic guy but sadly he ended up cheating on me so that kind of puts a dampener on it).
+A casual bar date differs from a gentle afternoon picnic, as does something fun & quirky like mini golf compared to active dates like sandboarding in Lancelin dunes!

 All these factors to consider when planning a date.
-We all have trusty outfits that we know that work ( for me it’s a printed Leona Edmiston wrap dress that is feminine, shows cleavage and has worked at least 15 times) and others that we know don’t work (anything suiting is not attractive, even if it is after work drinks on a Friday night).
+We all have trusty outfits that we know that work ( for me it’s a leopard print Misha Collection dress that is feminine and shows a little cleavage)

 Here we take a look at some outfit recommendations for a variety of different dates and different moods.